som-shahlab/constdb-python/README.rst

 ConstDB
 ============

 ConstDB is a very simple and fast read-only embedded key-value database.
-Keys consist of 64-bit integers and values consist of arbitrary byte strings.
+Keys consist of 64-bit integers or strings and values consist of arbitrary byte strings.

 Sample
 ===============